sungam3r/SteroidsDI/README.md

 **A**.
 Yes, ServiceLocator is a [known antipattern](https://blog.ploeh.dk/2010/02/03/ServiceLocatorisanAnti-Pattern/).
-The fundamental difference with the proposed solutions is that ServiceLocator allows you to resolve any dependency in runtime while `Func<T>`, `Defer<T>` and Named Factory are designed to resolve only specific dependencies specified at the compile-time.
+The fundamental difference with the proposed solutions is that ServiceLocator allows you to resolve **any** dependency in runtime while `Func<T>`, `Defer<T>` and Named Factory are designed to resolve only **known** dependencies specified at the compile-time.
+Thus, the principal difference is that all the dependences of the class are declared explicitly and are injected into it.
+The class itself **does not pull** these dependencies secretly within its implementation.

 <br/>